Skip to content

 The following workflow uses data from the Autonomous Vehicle Sandbox which should be available in the "Example Graphs" section of your homepage.
 You can also access a copy of the graph by selecting the following link:

-Open Autonomous Vehicle Sandbox in Edge →
+Open Autonomous Vehicle Sandbox in conode →

 The AV sandbox dataset contains a fusion of structured and unstructured datasets, static video data from accident hotspots, dash-cam videos, media articles, and simulated recreations of risky events to map out the tricky events and phenomena autonomous vehicles face on the road.